 Some Workgroup Participants noted that anticipated booking should be reflected in the FCC Methodology.
 Interconnector UK acknowledged that this is a difficult issue.

-(offline input 07 April 2019)

 National Grid confirmed for Workgroup that the forecast is produced at an aggregate level and not published at a Point Specific level.
 It is used at a point specific level for the purposes of FCC inputs to the methodology.

 Where FCC values are zeros they are listed as such with reason however for the future purpose of charging and the FCC production the values may need to be split further down with additional granularity.